 Should an illness progress to a stage where an individual can no longer perform the essential functions of his/her job with accommodations, the College would work with the individual to apply for other suitable positions.

 The ADA and other federal regulations provide for confidentiality and privacy for the individual with a disability.
 The College requires your assistance in maintaining this privacy to the extent possible in every case.
 Only those individuals that have a need to know in order to create the accommodations should be involved.
-Work Life & Employee Recognition Programs Manager, Terri Maguire (610-690-5793), can assist you in handling communication issues with the employee's co-workers.
+HR Manager, Leaves & Wellness, Lisa Pierce (610-690-5620), can assist you in handling communication issues with the employee's co-workers.
 Sometimes, because co-workers don't know that an individual has a disability, and therefore don't understand the accommodations they see being made for the person, tensions can arise.
 Should this occur, contact the Employee Relations Manager for assistance.

 The ADA and the Hiring Process

 The ADA prohibits, as a general rule, a hiring manager from asking questions that elicit information about a disability.
 Direct questions about an obvious disability are prohibited as well as questioning whether the applicant has a disability, if no disability is obvious.
 It is allowable to ask whether the individual can perform all the functions of the position with or without an accommodation.
 Our office can provide you with a list of questions for your position that are allowable under the law as well as how to handle an applicant request for an accommodation in order to have full access to the application process.